 In the class example, you could tell the students (20) to stand up and get into two groups.
 Then, you count how many groups there are (10).

-Therefore, a partitive division is dividing X into Y number of groups.
+Therefore, a partitive division is dividing X into Y groups.

-Long division is an extension of the division just mentioned.
+Long division is an extension of the type mentioned earlier.
 However, instead of using a dividend of 2 digits and a divisor of 1 digit, typically the dividend is 3 or more digits and the divisor is at least 2 digits long.

 In long division, a large number is going to be divided by another large number.
 Although the formula is similar, it has some more steps.